 Marmont deliberately drew Wellington deeper into Spain along stretched supply lines, refusing to give battle, and on 16th July threatened to outflank his opponent on the River Douro.
 Wellington pulled back towards Salamanca, tempting Marmont to over-extend his advance.

-22nd July 1812, on a plain beneath the Arapiles Heights to the South-East of Salamanca.
-The French spearhead had became suddenly attacked in the flank by the British 3rd and 5th Divisions.
+22nd July 1812, on a plain beneath the Arapiles Heights to the South-East of Salamanca, the French spearhead were suddenly attacked in the flank by the British 3rd and 5th Divisions.
 The British had been hidden from Marmont’s view by folds in the ground.
-As the French infantry reeled from the shock.
-They had become hit by a stunning cavalry charge carried out by the British Heavy Brigade.
-It had ben commanded by General Le Marchant, who became mortally wounded in the process.
+As the French infantry reeled from the shock they were hit by a stunning cavalry charge carried out by the British Heavy Brigade.
+It had ben commanded by General Le Marchant, who was mortally wounded in the process.

 12th August 1812, An immediate consequence was the liberation of Madrid, effected by Wellington’s troops, but the French were by no means finished.
-The British and Portuguese marched North to lay siege to Burgos, General Clausel (Marmont’s successor) rallied his forces and moved against Wellington, while further South and army of 60,000 Frenchman advanced towards the Spanish Capital.
+The British and Portuguese marched North to lay siege to Burgos.
+General Clausel (Marmont’s successor) rallied his forces and moved against Wellington, while further South an army of 60,000 Frenchman advanced towards the Spanish Capital.

 Despite the apparently indecisive nature of operations in 1812 during the Peninsular War, the French hold on Spain had been weakened.
 The defeat at Salamanca undermined French morale and gave renewed hope to the people of Spain, a significant proportion of whom engaged in, or actively supported, guerrilla attacks that diverted substantial numbers of French soldiers from the front line.